Todd Blackadder: Bath

 Blackadder was appointed Director of Rugby at Bath Rugby ahead of the 2016–17 Premiership Rugby season.
 He was joined at Bath by his assistant coach from the Crusaders, Tabai Matson, who took on the role of head coach.
 When Matson was forced to return home to New Zealand due to a family illness, Blackadder took over the coaching position.
 During his time as coach, the club was unable to reach finish better than the top six.
 On 17 April 2019, it was announced that he would be leaving the club at the end of the 2018–19 season.

 Toshiba

 On his release from his final year of his contract with Bath, Blackadder revealed that he would be taking on the role of head coach with the Toshiba Brave Lupus in the Japanese Top League.
+While at Toshiba, Blackadder won two titles (2023–24, 2024–25), achieving their first Japanese rugby title in 14 years.

+In July 2026, Blackadder became Toshiba's Director of High Performance, standing down as head coach after seven years in charge, the longest-serving head coach in the Japan Rugby League One.
+His position was filled by Josh Syms, a former head coach of Hawke's Bay.

 Personal life

-Todd's son Ethan Blackadder currently plays for Tasman in the National Provincial Championship, and in 2018 made his debut for the Crusaders in Super Rugby.

-On 3 July 2021, Ethan made his debut as an All Black against Tonga at Mount Smart Stadium.
-He came off the bench in the 102-0 victory, becoming All Black number 1195.
-Todd and Ethan Blackadder became the 21st father and son combination to have played for the All Blacks.
+Todd had a son, Ethan, who also plays rugby union.
+He represented Tasman in the National Provincial Championship, and in 2018 made his debut for the Crusaders in Super Rugby.
+He also played for New Zealand at Test level, making his debut as an All Black against Tonga at Mount Smart Stadium in 2021.
+He came off the bench in the 102–0 victory, becoming All Black No. 1195.
+Todd and Ethan Blackadder became the 21st father–son combination to have played for the All Blacks.